AMD Ryzen 7 1800X vs AMD Ryzen 5 PRO 4650U

 Our benchmark analysis concludes that the Ryzen 7 1800X performs better than the Ryzen 5 PRO 4650U.
 Furthermore, our gaming benchmark shows that it also outperforms the Ryzen 5 PRO 4650U in all gaming tests too.

 With info from our database, we find that the Ryzen 7 1800X has slightly more cores with 8 cores whereas the Ryzen 5 PRO 4650U has 6 cores.
 It also has more threads than the Ryzen 5 PRO 4650U.
 Our comparison shows that the Ryzen 7 1800X has a significantly higher clock speed compared to the Ryzen 5 PRO 4650U.
+Furthermore, both these CPUs have identical turbo speeds.
 The Ryzen 5 PRO 4650U outputs less heat than Ryzen 7 1800X thanks to a significantly lower TDP.
 This measures the amount of heat they output and can be used to estimate power consumption.
-In terms of cache, the Ryzen 7 1800X has slightly more L2 cache when compared to the Ryzen 5 PRO 4650U.
+The cache sizes of these CPUs are different.
+Indeed, the Ryzen 7 1800X has slightly more L2 cache than the Ryzen 5 PRO 4650U.
 The Ryzen 7 1800X also has significantly more L3 cache.

-Most CPUs have more threads than cores.
-This technology, colloquially called hyperthreading, improves performance by splitting a core into multiple virtual ones.
-This provides more efficient utilisation of a core.
+The more cores a CPU has, the better the overall performance will be in parallel workloads such as multitasking.
+Many CPUs have more threads than cores, this means that each physical core is split into multiple logical cores, making them more efficient.
 Indeed, the Ryzen 7 1800X has more threads than cores.
 Each physical core is split into multiple threads.

 Comments